davidkelliher/tomocern/README.md

 Note that a recent rewrite of the code in python/C++ exists here https://github.com/PhaseSpaceTomography/longitudinal-tomography.

-To compile this code run make in the top level directory.
+To compile this code first run "make clean" then run "make" in the top level directory.

 Then run python/tomo.py.